typedb/typedb-docs/05-typedb-cluster/02-kubernetes-deployment.md

 Deploying a public cluster can be done by setting the `exposed` flag to `true`.

-Technically, the servers are made publicly accessible by binding each one to a `LoadBalancer` instance.
-These instances will be assigned public IPs, done automatically by the cloud provider that the Kubernetes platform is running on.
+Technically, the servers are made public by binding each one to a `LoadBalancer` instance which is assigned a public IP.
+The IP assignments are one automatically by the cloud provider that the Kubernetes platform is running on.

 **Deploying without in-flight encryption**

 ```
-helm install typedb-cluster vaticle/typedb-cluster \
+helm install typedb-cluster vaticle/typedb-cluster --set "exposed=true"
---set "cpu=7,replicas=3,singlePodPerNode=true,storage.persistent=true,storage.size=100Gi,exposed=true"
 ```

 Once the deployment has completed, the servers would be accessible via public IPs assigned to the Kubernetes `LoadBalancer` services.
 The addresses can obtained with this command: